 - "Are You Ready, Eddy?" off the Emerson, Lake & Palmer album Tarkus ends with Carl Palmer yammering about the sandwiches in the Abbey Road commissary.

 - The entire side 4 of Todd Rundgren's Something/Anything? album (the only side to use outside musicians, incidentally) is loaded with between-track Studio Chatter.
 For humorous effect, the liner notes transcribe the studio chatter alongside the lyrics, as though it were a script to a play (complete with stage directions).
 The version of "Hello It's Me" played on FM radio frequently retains the chatter at the end of the track.

-- The Concept Album "Interview" by Gentle Giant intentionally places snippets of an imaginary interview with the band in between some of the songs.
-The album is meant to parody the kind of questions the band had been asked in interviews.
+- The Concept Album Interview by Gentle Giant intentionally places snippets of an imaginary interview with the band in between some of the songs.
+It is meant to parody the kind of questions the band had been asked in interviews.